amalbenny/amalbenny.github.io/privacy.md

 # Privacy Policy
 We respect your privacy and your freedom to choose right.
+So we won't collect any personal identifiable information without your acknowledgements and fullpermission.
+## Collected data
-So we won't collect any personal identifiable information without your permission.
-If you need to share any of your data like browser/device informations incase of reporting we will definitely help to know what's sharing and not.
+ If you need to share any of your data like browser/device informations incase of reporting we will definitely help to you understand what's sharing and not.
+### In 404 reporting button
-For example Check following listing included in error reporting button in 404 error pages.
+ Check following information listing included in error reporting button located at 404 error pages.
 - Browser Name
 <p id="name"></p>